 Catch-sized trout is planted into the Lipakka region of the Kemijoki River and a part of the main channel of the Kairijoki River stretching from Ylä-Kairi to Saunakoski Rapids.
 The rest of the destination is reserved for catching wild fish.
 Most of the fish plantings are conducted in the main channel of the Kairijoki River.
 Large whitefish also migrates into the Kairijoki River from the Kemijoki River.

 The destination contains 150 kilometres of river waters suitable for canoeing.
-The majority of the main channel of Kairijoki River consists of big and small rapids sections that are ideal for fly fishing.
-The main channel of Kemijoki River alternates between small and mild rapids and fast-flowing yet level sections that are also great for casting.
+The majority of the main channel of the Kairijoki River consists of big and small rapids sections that are ideal for fly fishing.
+The main channel of the Kemijoki River alternates between small and mild rapids and fast-flowing yet level sections that are also great for casting.
 The fishing and canoeing sections of this wilderness destination are located within reach of the road network.
 The side streams are home to naturally breeding populations of brown trout and brook trout.

-Metsähallitus' fishing licences may also be purchased by phone.
+Metsähallitus' fishing permits may also be purchased by phone.
 The service is open on

 weekdays from 9 AM to 3 PM.